TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### Set Up the PivotTable Fields
 1. **Drag `order_month` to Rows**:
-   - Lists months (e.g., January, February) in the Rows area.
+   - Lists months (January, February) in the Rows area.

 2. **Drag `total_price` to Values**:
    - Calculates total revenue for each month.